helendragon/SBI_Project/README.md

 </p>

 This program is able to properly fully reconstruct this complex with the interactions given as we can see in the image above. <br />
 Once we superpose the complex with the original structure, it can be seen that there nearly no differences between the 2 structures.
-If we run the MatchMaker tool from chimera we can see that is returns an RMSD of 0.64 A, indicanting that they are very similar.
+If we run the MatchMaker tool from chimera we can see that is returns an RMSD of 0.64 A, indicanting that they are very similar but they have some slight differences between them.

 ### Example 3 - Proteosome (3kuy)